 Bess gave her the best smile she could muster.
 “You’re welcome.
 And—thank you.
 For not believe a word those rags said about me and Tay.”

 “No—I know,” Shauna started to tear up again, but she kept her smile, “You loved Taylor and he loved you.
 But it wasn’t like that.
 I know.”
 Shauna put a hand over her mouth for a second, and then let her arms drop back down to her sides.
 “Excuse me, for a moment, I’ve got—“ She made a vague gesture to some of the other mourners.
 Bess gave her a little encouraging nod, and Shauna headed back towards Taylor’s family.

-Without realizing what she was doing, she stepped towards him, and at the same moment he took a step towards her.
+Without realizing what she was doing, she stepped towards him, and at the same moment, he took a step towards her.
 They met somewhere in the middle.
-She crashed into this chest, her arms trapped between them, his arms tightening around her in a hug that she had a feeling was supposed to be equal parts comforting her and holding himself together.
-They didn’t ry.
+She crashed into his chest, her arms trapped between them, his arms tightening around her in a hug that she had a feeling was supposed to be equal parts comforting her and holding himself together.
+They didn’t cry.
 They didn’t say a word.
 They just stood there for a while, clinging to each other like the world would fall apart if they let go.
 So they didn’t let go.